luk036/luk036.github.io/flows/lubuntu18-04.md

 - Lightweight.
     - Can be run on an old PC computer.
-    - Can be run on a USB stick.
+    - Can be run on a USB flash drive.
 - Open source.
 - Less virus.
 No need anti-virus software.
 - Software development.